Analytic extensions of constant mean curvature one geometric catenoids in de Sitter 3-space: Maximal catenoids in

-We first recall the definition of real analytic ZMC DC-immersion from \cite{AUY} as follows: Let $U$ be a domain in the $uv$-plane $\R^2$, and let $f\colon U\to \R^3_1$ be a $C^2$-differentiable map into the Lorentz-Minkowski 3-space $\R^3_1$ of signature $(-++)$.
+We first recall the property of real analytic ZMC $\op{DC}$-immersions from \cite{AUY} as follows: Let $U$ be a domain in the $uv$-plane $\R^2$, and let $f\colon U\to \R^3_1$ be a real analytic map into the Lorentz-Minkowski 3-space $\R^3_1$ of signature $(-++)$.
 We set